hgoldfish/qtnetworkng/docs/references.rst

     If some error occured, function returns `-1`.
 You can use ``error()`` and ``errorString()`` to get the error message.

-.. function:: qint64 recvall(char *data, qint64 size)
+.. method:: qint64 recvall(char *data, qint64 size)

     Receive not more than ``size`` of data from connection.
 Blocks current coroutine until the size of data equals ``size`` or connection is closed.